 I would add that there is a fear about the unknown when it comes to race, gender and sexual orientation that makes the tried-and-true business principles break down, because there’s something people are afraid of when they don’t have experience with it.
 That’s the thing that I see in the work we’re doing at The Diversity Movement.
 If we can have a conversation with executive teams, without judgment, then we can move into the education component.
 We can link DEI to their economic drivers and goals.
 We can see more motion.

 But, left to people’s own devices, there are so many other things they can do with their time, that they let that fear of change get in the way.
 They think “If I promote more African Americans, there’s less for me.
 If I promote and grow more women, there’s less for me.”
 Somebody’s got to teach people that this is a business of growing the entire pie.
 If we grow the pie of a successful enterprise, there’s plenty for everyone.

 Listen to Donald’s full interview with Keith Pigues on The Donald Thompson Podcast.

 About the Author

-Donald Thompson is an entrepreneur, public speaker, author, podcaster, and executive coach, recently named one of Forbes’ Next 1000: Upstart Entrepreneurs Redefining the American Dream.
-He is currently the CEO of Walk West, an award-winning digital marketing firm, and co-founder and CEO of The Diversity Movement, a technology-driven diversity, equity and inclusion consultancy.
-He is also a board member for several organizations in healthcare, banking, technology, marketing, and sports, a Certified Diversity Executive (CDE), and a thought leader on goal achievement and influencing company culture.
-Connect with Donald on LinkedIn or join him next Thursday, April 15th at 12:00 noon for a free webinar about Leveling Up Your Workforce Through Disability Inclusion.
+Donald Thompson is CEO of Walk West, a multi award winning digital marketing firm, and co-founder of The Diversity Movement, a technology-driven diversity, equity and inclusion (DEI) consultancy.
+He is a serial entrepreneur, public speaker, author, podcaster, and Executive Coach.
+He is also a board member for several organizations in healthcare, technology, marketing, sports and entertainment, a Certified Diversity Executive (CDE), and a thought leader on goal achievement and influencing company culture.
+You can connect with Donald through LinkedIn or at donaldthompson.com